Powerlearnproject/se-day1-assignment-Ibrahim-LA/README.md

     Selecting programming languages and tools.
     Building the software components and modules.
 4. Testing
-    Identifying and fixing bugs and errors.
+    Identifying and fixing bugs and error.
     Ensuring the software meets the specified requirements.
     Conducting various types of testing (unit, integration, system, acceptance).
 5. Deployment